digicatapult/helm-charts/charts/veritable-cloudagent/README.md

 ## Troubleshooting

-Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).
+Find more information about how to deal with common errors related to CloudNativePG's Helm charts in [this troubleshooting guide](https://cloudnative-pg.io/docs/1.26/troubleshooting/).

 ## License